Enhancing Conformal Prediction via Class Similarity: Preliminaries on Conformal Prediction

 CP methods possess the following coverage guarantee.

-\begin{theorem}[Theorem 1 in \citep{angelopoulos2021gentle}] Suppose that $\{\left(X_i, Y_i\right)\}_{i=1}^n$ and $(X_{n+1},Y_{n+1})$ are i.i.d., and define $\hat{q}$ as in step 2 above and $\mathcal{C}_\alpha(X_{n+1})$ as in step 3 above.
+\begin{theorem}[Theorem 1 in \citep{angelopoulos2021gentle}] Suppose that $\{\left(X_i, Y_i\right)\}_{i=1}^n$ and $(X_{n+1},Y_{n+1})$ are i.i.d., and define $\hat{q}$ as in step 2 above and $\mathcal{C}(X_{n+1})$ as in step 3 above.
 Then, $\mathbb{P}\left(Y_{n+1} \in \mathcal{C}(X_{n+1})\right) \geq 1 - \alpha$. \end{theorem}

 The proof of this result is based on \citep{vovk1999machine}.
-A proof of an upper bound of $1-\alpha+1/(n+1)$ also exists.
+A proof of an upper bound of $1-\alpha+1/(n+1)$ also exists \tom{(assuming all scores being different almost surely)}.
 Note that the coverage is marginal: the probability is taken over the entire distribution of $(X,Y)$ and there is no guarantee per value of $X_{n+1}$.

 Different CP methods typically differ by their choice of score function $s(x,y)$, and a key property that they are judged according to is their average prediction set size, $\mathbb{E}[|\mathcal{C}(X)|]$, often refers to as \emph{efficiency}.